 How To Set Up a Walk Through Metal Detector

-Most modern walk-through metal detectors are easy to setup and operate.
+Most modern walk-through metal detectors are easy to set up and operate.
 They come with a detailed instruction manual and a video to help security teams get setup more efficiently.
-Settings on these devices can be adjusted with just the push of a button through a touch pad and LCD display.
-Walk-through metal detectors come with factory preset program and can be adjusted to meet the needs of a specific location or type of object needing to be found.
+Settings on these devices can be adjusted with just the push of a button through a touchpad and LCD display.
+Walk-through metal detectors come with a factory preset program and can be adjusted to meet the needs of a specific location or type of object needing to be found.
 The detector can also be adjusted to locate a variety of target signals based on a chosen sensitivity level.

 Having a system in place like the walk-through metal detector is essential to a facility’s security.
 They are easy to use and make security screenings more efficient as well as more affordable.
 Coupled with a metal detecting wand, the walk-through metal detector is a powerful tool in building and facility security.